Why We Ride

 We are not like other workers; we expect to be in danger from the start of our shift until we are relieved by another emergency responder.
 We will defend and protect anyone who calls us without hesitation.

 I wonder what you thought as you made the ultimate sacrifice.
-I can only hope that as you lay in the darkened smoke filled hallway or on the dark lonely street, you knew that your brothers were coming to get you.
+I can only hope that as you lay in the dark smoke filled hallway or on the dark lonely street, I hope that you were comforted knowing that your brothers and sisters were coming to get you.

-We know that they were unable to get to you in time, but rest assured brother they finished the job you started, they made your community safe again.
+We know that they were unable to reach you in time, but rest assured brother they finished the job you started.
+They made your community safe again.

 So why do we train so hard to ride for a total stranger?
 Why do we ride in all different kinds of weather: rain, wind, cold, heat?
 Why do we sleep where ever we can find space on a floor?
 Why would we do this for a total stranger?
 We wouldn’t, but we will for our brothers.